 The location where the router is used.
 Select from the countries in the list.
-In the United States, the region is fixed to United States and is not changeable.
+Note that in the United States, the region is fixed to United States and is not interchangeable.

-Wireless Network (2.4 GHz b/g/n and 5 GHz)
+Wireless Network 2.4 GHz b/g/n and 5.0 GHz a/n

-The b/g/n notation references the 802.11 standards of conformance for the 2.4 GHz radio frequency.
+The b/g/n and a/n notation references the 802.11 standards of conformance.
+For example, 2.4 b/g/n conforms to 802.11b, 802.11g, and 802.11n at 2.4 GHz radio frequency.

 Enable SSID Broadcast.
 This setting allows the router to broadcast its SSID so wireless stations can see this wireless name (SSID) in their scanned network lists.
 This check box is selected by default.
-To turn off the SSID broadcast, clear the Enable SSID Broadcast check box and click Apply.
+To turn off the SSID broadcast, clear the Allow Broadcast of Name (SSID) check box and click Apply.

 Enable Wireless Isolation.
-If this check box is selected, wireless computers or devices that join the network can use the Internet but cannot access each other or access Ethernet devices on the network.
+If this check box is selected, then wireless clients (computers or wireless devices) that join the network can use the Internet, but cannot access each other or access Ethernet devices on the network.

 Name (SSID).
 The SSID is also known as the wireless network name.
 Enter a 32-character (maximum) name in this field.
 This field is case-sensitive.
-The default SSID is randomly generated, and NETGEAR strongly recommends that you do not change this setting.
+The default SSID is randomly generated, and NETGEAR strongly recommends that you do not change this.

 Channel.
-This setting is the wireless channel the gateway uses.
+This setting is the wireless channel used by the gateway.
 Enter a value from 1 through 13.
-For products in the North America market, only channels 1 through 11 can be operated.
+(For products in the North America market, only channels 1 through 11 can be operated.)
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
 If this happens, experiment with different channels to see which is the best.

 Mode.
-Up to 130 Mbps is the default setting for 2.4 GHz, which allows 802.11n, 802.11g, and 802.11b wireless devices to join the network.
-Up to 300 Mbps is the default setting for the 5 GHz network, which allows 802.11na and 802.11a wireless devices to join the network.
-Up to 54 Mbps supports up to 54 Mbps.
+Up to 130 Mbps is the default and allows 802.11n and 802.11g wireless devices to join the network. g & b supports up to 54 Mbps.
+The 300 Mbps setting allows 802.11n devices to connect at this speed.